MattiasGees/MattiasGees.github.io/_posts/2015-07-29-terraform-remote-state.markdown

 Now configure the remote state.
 This command will automatically detect if there is a current state file on your local disk.
 If there is one available on your local disk, it will upload that state file to S3.
 When there is a file on S3, it will download that file to your local disk.
 S3 state files are saved in the `.terraform` folder.

+The `key` value is how you want to name your state file in the AWS S3 bucket.
+You can choose this freely, as long as the key is unique for every Terraform project.

 ```bash
 terraform remote config -backend=s3 -backend-config="bucket=mybucketname" -backend-config="key=nam_of_key_file"
 ```